Tony Franklin (American football coach)

-Tony Franklin (born August 29, 1957) is an American football coach, serving as the offensive coordinator for the Army Black Knights Sprint Football team.
+Tony Franklin (born August 29, 1957) is an American college football coach who serves as the offensive coordinator and quarterbacks coach for Louisiana Tech.
+He recently served as the offensive coordinator for the Army Black Knights sprint football team.
 Previously, he held the same position with the Middle Tennessee Blue Raiders of Conference USA after making a move from the same position with the California Golden Bears.
 He announced his retirement from MTSU soon after the new year in 2021, following the completion of a challenging 2020 season.

 Franklin was previously the quarterbacks coach and offensive coordinator of the Auburn University football team, before being fired from that position on October 8, 2008.

 While he was a coach at Kentucky, quarterbacks Dusty Bonner and Jared Lorenzen each led the SEC in passing.

 While a running back in college at Murray State in 1977, Franklin was a teammate of fellow future coach Bud Foster, who later came to prominence as the Virginia Tech defensive coordinator.

 Coaching career

 Franklin began his career as a high school coach in 1979, including a stint at Calloway County High School where he coached Mr. Football in Kentucky, Pookie Jones, who went to play at Kentucky.
 Franklin continued coaching in the high school ranks at other schools, including perennial state championship contender Mayfield High School, winning two state titles.
 He was the head football coach for one year at Mercer County Senior High School before he was hired by Hal Mumme in 1997 to coach running backs at Kentucky.